 WOCAT focuses on efforts to prevent and reduce land degradation and restore degraded land through improved land management technologies and approaches to implement these.
 All practices may be considered, whether they are traditional or indigenous, newly introduced through projects or programmes, adopted and/ or adapted by land users, or recent innovations.

-The Core Questionnaire on SLM Technologies (QT) helps to describe and understand the land management practice by addressing the following questions: what are the specifications of the Technology, what are the inputs and costs, where is it used (natural and human environment), and what impact does it have?
+The Questionnaire on SLM Technologies (QT) helps to describe and understand the land management practice by addressing the following questions: what are the specifications of the Technology, what are the inputs and costs, where is it used (natural and human environment), and what impact does it have?

-The Core Questionnaire on SLM Approaches (QA) addresses the questions of how implementation was achieved (including capacity building, decision-making, technical and material support, change of legal framework and policies) and who achieved it (including all stakeholders involved and their roles).
+The Questionnaire on SLM Approaches (QA) addresses the questions of how implementation was achieved (including capacity building, decision-making, technical and material support, change of legal framework and policies) and who achieved it (including all stakeholders involved and their roles).
 In the case of projects, WOCAT asks you to document only those components or activities of the project that are relevant to SLM.

-The Core questionnaires on SLM Technologies (QT core) and on SLM Approaches (QA core) contain the key questions on sustainable land management.
+The Questionnaires on SLM Technologies (QT) and on SLM Approaches (QA) contain the key questions on sustainable land management.
 They are the foundation of the WOCAT knowledge base.
-They are shorter and less time-consuming to fill in than the formerly used “basic” questionnaires.

 The WOCAT framework is flexible and open.
-It enables users to include specific topics, depending on their interests and needs, to expand the standardized WOCAT Core questionnaires.
-Development of the following modules has been completed or initiated: Climate change adaptation (QC), Climate Change Mitigation/ Carbon Benefits, Economics of SLM and Biodiversity.
+It enables users to include specific topics, depending on their interests and needs, to expand the standardized WOCAT Questionnaires.
+Development of the following tools has been completed or initiated: Climate change adaptation (QC), Carbon Benefits Project (CBP), and Gender-responsive SLM (QG).
 The realization of additional modules depends on the initiative of interested partners and the mobilization of resources.
 WOCAT is open for collaboration, joint projects, and further development of the knowledge base.
 All modules will be docked onto the core version of QT and QA.

 A further tool, the questionnaire on SLM Mapping (QM), has been developed to analyse and depict the spatial distribution of SLM and land degradation processes, causes, and impacts.